peterjacobson/drawn-in/content/index.md

 ### How to host the process
 *Approach two people*

-"Kia ora, do you have <1 minute - 10 minutes> to particiate in the art project Drawn In?"
+"Kia ora, do you have <1-10> minutes to particiate in the art project Drawn In?"

 "Uh...
 Ok?"

 "Great!
 Here's paper and pens.
 You're going to draw each other.
 It's unlikely to be flattering.
 It's likely to be hilarious."

 *Optional:*
-"Here's a little poem from <Leunig> to get you in the mood:
+"Here's a little poem by [Michael Leunig](http://www.leunig.com.au/) to get you in the mood:
 LET IT GO
 Let it go,
 Let it out,